gmassei/ImagineSustainability/README.md

-# LifeImagine
+# magine Sustainability
-LifeImagine is a QGIS plugin for sustainability assessment in geographic environment
+Imagine Sustainability is a QGIS plugin for sustainability assessment in geographic environment